 Investigators have mountains of documents to handle—recordings that go on forever, handwritten notes piled sky-high.
 They’re stranded in an ocean of paperwork.
 With all that information, it’s easy to miss the important clues that could blow the lid off a case.
-Thankfully, specialized tools, like investigation transcription services, can help immensely.
+Thankfully, specialized tools, like investigation transcription and legal transcription services, can help immensely.

 Having a written version of an audio and video recording can be a turning point in specific cases.
 Suddenly, investigators can quickly scan through interviews, surveillance tapes, wiretaps—anything with audio.
 They can zero in on the crucial moments and easily spot patterns that might otherwise get lost in the shuffle.